Bologna Emilia Romagna, Italy Travel Guide

 Bologna has a central position in northern Italy, the capital city of the Emilia-Romagna region.
 Its location has strategic access, sitting at a crossroads of major highways and railway lines connecting Italy's northern and southern halves.

 Bologna is about 80 kilometers (50 miles) north of Florence plus ONE00 kilometers (62 miles) south of Milan.
-This placement makes it a base for exploring other significant Italian cities and the broader Emilia-Romagna region.
+This placement makes it a base for investigating other significant Italian cities and the broader Emilia-Romagna region.
 The city rests at approximately 54 meters (177 feet) above sea level, situated between two distinct geographical features: the wide Po Plain in the northern direction and the rolling Apennine Mountains to the south.

 Asinelli and Garisenda, piercing the sky as enduring symbols of medieval power and civic pride.